Spirit of the Dance: Florent Schmitt’s Suite sans esprit de suite (1937-38)

 Alfred Bachelet (1864-1944) was a composer and conductor who served as director of the Nancy Conservatoire for a quarter-century beginning in 1919.
 The conservatory was where Florent Schmitt studied in the late 1880s before entering the Paris Conservatoire.
 (1895 photo)

-The composition was also presented the following spring at the Nancy Conservatoire, performed by the conservatory orchestra under the direction of composer-conductor Alfred Bachelet, mere weeks before the German invasion was to upend the music world (and everything else) in France.
+The composition was next presented the following spring at the Nancy Conservatoire, performed by the conservatory orchestra under the direction of composer-conductor Alfred Bachelet — mere weeks before the German invasion was to upend the music world (and everything else) in France.

-The Suite had an interesting genesis in that the piece was originally prepared by Schmitt as his submission to an “omnibus” project conceived by the pianist Marguerite Long and music publisher Raymond Deiss — a collection of piano pieces by eight Parisian composers on the theme of the Paris Exposition of 1937.
+The Suite sans esprit de suite had an interesting genesis that is rather unique among Schmitt’s catalogue of compositions.
+Indeed, the piece was originally prepared by Schmitt as his submission to an “omnibus” project conceived by the pianist Marguerite Long and music publisher Raymond Deiss — a collection of piano pieces by eight Parisian composers on the theme of the Paris Exposition of 1937.

 But Schmitt’s entry was far larger in scope than what had been envisioned by Long and Deiss, whereupon the composer was prevailed upon to withdraw his submission in favor of a much shorter standalone piece by the name of La Retardée.
 (You can read more about the Deiss project here.)